Summer Outdoor Entertaining Tips 2

 Outdoor relaxing and entertaining is a natural part of summertime fun and the answer to recharging the battery that makes us go! go! go!

-I do like a space “where we can sit and talk… and the breeze can get at us.”
+I love that line from the classic film, Giant, “where we can sit and talk… and the breeze can get at us.”

 If you’ve seen the film and/or experienced the brutal 900 degrees in the shade temps that is Texas, you know exactly what I’m talking about!

-A cool breeze, refreshing beverage, delicious seasonal dishes, smooth tunes, good company, and stylish appointments only enhance the environment.
+Cool breezes, a refreshing beverage, delicious seasonal dishes, smooth tunes, good company, and stylish appointments only enhance the environment.

 Comfortable is always in season!